 Anticonvulsants in the treatment of low back pain and lumbar radicular pain: a systematic review and meta-analysis

-Five articles on PainSci cite Enke 2018: 1.
+Five pages on PainSci cite Enke 2018: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Low Back Pain 3.
 The Complete Guide to Neck Pain & Cricks 4.
 Neuropathies Are Overdiagnosed 5.
 Cramps, Spasms, Tremors & Twitches

 PainSci commentary on Enke 2018: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.